Akiyamka/extended-fetch/README.md

 ## Usage

-Works just like native fetch, but with few additional features:
+Have fetch like api, but with few additional features:

 ### Catch timeout error